So without further ado, here we go.

 Demographic information (like whether the business is minority-owned, women-owned, or LGBTQI+-owned).

 Reporting Deadlines.
 The biggest concern here that most HMDA reporters have is whether the deadline to report 1071 data will be at the same time as the HMDA deadline, which is March 1 of each year for most small and mid-sized reporters.
-In the final rule, the CFPB is requiring that 1071 data be reported by June 1 of each year.
-For example, data collected for 2024 must be reported by June 1, 2025.
+In the final rule, the CFPB requires that 1071 data be reported by June 1 of each year.
+For example, data collected for 2025 must be reported by June 1, 2026.
 This is great news for HMDA reports who will also be working on 1071 data as now "HMDA Hell" gets expanded from 2 months to 5 months (yes - that is sarcasm!).

 The Firewall Rule.
 A big discussion around 1071 has been the mandatory provision Congress placed in the Dodd-Frank Act - a requirement to limit certain data to certain employees - i.e. a firewall.
 The final rule does prohibit employee who are "involved in making any determination concerning the applicant's covered application" from being able to access an applicant's demographic responses.
 That said, the rule does provide an exception that should help smaller lenders, which is basically a disclosure that can be provided to (up to all) applicants..